lilsnoops2/anm_itops_playbooks/README.md

 ```
 ansible-playbook playbooks/configuration/aaa/tacacs.yml -l 'switch' -e 'organization_prefix=ANM' -e 'ansible_user=user' -e 'ansible_password=password' -e 'tacacs_key=tacacs123'
 ```
  * Be aware that this playbook is meant to be a sort of source of truth.
-The scrip[t will always ensure that **ONLY** the servers in the aaa-servers list are configured.
+The script will always ensure that **ONLY** the servers in the aaa-servers list are configured.

 **To remove servers:**
 * Servers can be removed by updating `/opt/ansible_local/anm_itops_playbooks/playbooks/configuration/aaa/vars/aaa-servers.yml` then rerunning the playbook